muggy8/improbable/have-and-havenot/ZdPimteZ.md

 I shrugged

 "It's a really big number...
-You see, my two closes friends and I were nobodies in a world like that. for everything that made any of us unique, there was bound to be at least a couple thousand people with the exact same trait. in fact, the only way to be unique was by splitting hairs. for example, comparing fingerprints on 2 or more fingers and such since it's probable enough for some other individuals to have the exact same fingerprint on the exact same finger that single fingerprints aren't used for identification anymore.
+You see, my two closest friends and I were nobodies in a world like that.
+For any trait or combination of traits that made any of us unique, there was bound to be a mountain of people with the exact same trait or set of traits.
+In fact, the only way to be unique was by splitting hairs.
+For example, by comparing fingerprints on 2 or more fingers and other such pointless comparisons.
 Do you know how it feels to be just another +1 to some tally somewhere that no one cares about or remembers."

 "I'm sorry..."
 I found myself saying.